Cholesterol and Triglycerides Tests

 Cholesterol and triglyceride testing is done:

-- To check your response to medicines used to treat lipid disorders.
+- To check your response to medicine.

 - To help find your risk of having heart and blood flow problems, including heart attack and stroke.